 Fourth Avenue in Tucson near the University of Arizona is filled with shops that cater to the student population.
 There are import stores, funky coffee shops, a bookstore and a Food Co-op to name a few.
 I like going up there, sitting in one of the coffee shops, having a latte and writing or reading.
 A store that got my attention recently is called the Hippie Gypsy.
 The outside of the building is hand painted with rock ‘n’ roll musicians from the ‘60s.
 I assumed it was a record/CD store, but it’s not.

+The other day after finishing my Latte and needing to get off my sore butt and move around, I walked over and checked the store out.
+I thought maybe I could find some old music, but the store sells everything but music--posters, tapestries, clothing, jewelry, buttons, eastern religious icons, lots of doodads with the peace sign and love written on them and those strings of beads you hang in the doorway.
+Every item was meant to look like it came out of the ‘60s, but none of it did.
+It was all new stuff.
 I surrendered my backpack to the young man behind the counter and immediately a sales girl came up and asked if she could be of help.
 I told her I was just looking.
 She continued to stand there, so I asked her who was into all this ‘60s stuff.
 She said a lot of young people and she was one of them.
 “That’s why I work at this store.”
 I asked her what she liked about the ‘60s and she said she loved the music and the look and everything.
 “Even my little sister is getting into it.
 She loves The Who.”
 She said her sister’s birthday was coming up and she wanted to get her something related to The Who.
 I suggested the CD and DVD of Tommy.
 She hadn’t heard of it, so I launched into a lengthy description about it; the first Rock Opera in the 70’s later made into a movie, how all the band members of The Who had parts in the film with Roger Daltry as Tommy, the deaf, dumb and blind Pinball Wizard.
 Elton John played his rival the pinball champ, Jack Nicholson was the Doctor.
 I told her I thought Ann Margaret won some kind of award, but she didn’t know who Ann Margaret was and anyway I think I lost her somewhere near the beginning.
 She was standing there being polite, but her eyes told me she was actually somewhere else.
 When I stopped talking she said, “Cool”.
 I began to browse around the store.

 She showed up again as I was staring at a giant picture puzzle.
 The picture was a view of John Sebastian from the back of the stage as he looked out over the sea of people at Woodstock.